joneswack/ocr-workbench/README.md

   </tbody>
 </table>

-We can see that the open weights model LightOnOCR-2-1B yields the best results.
-This is impressive, since it means that an open weights model can be used to save costs without sacrificing on extraction quality!
+We can see that the open weights models LightOnOCR-2-1B and Chandra OCR 2 yield the best results.
+In the case of LightOnOCR-2-1B this is impressive, since it means that an open weights model can be used to save costs without sacrificing on extraction quality!
 The proprietary Azure Document Intelligence yields second-best results and has the highest speed, at least when compared against an NVIDIA RTX 5090 GPU.
 RapidOCR was the fastest open source alternative and therefore the cheapest model in our experiments.

 Especially when extraction speed does not matter as much (e.g., in offline computation settings), open source methods can be a much cheaper alternative.
-Moreover, faster GPUs like an H200 or B200 could be used to catch up with Document Intelligence speed.
-In practice, we recommend running the experiments on your data domain to make a final choice.
+Moreover, more powerful GPUs (H100 or better) could be used to catch up with Document Intelligence speed.
+Frameworks like [vLLM](https://docs.vllm.ai/en/latest/) and specifically compiled modules like [FlashAttention](https://github.com/dao-ailab/flash-attention) can then be used to further optimize inference speed.

 Details about the qualitative evaluation can be found in the [qualitative evaluation details](#quatlitative-evaluation-details).